GiG/open/docs/open-source/using.md

 Remember to be careful and comply with the licenses.
 Besides, it’s the right thing to do out of respect for our fellow coders.

 !!! warning
-    GiG is adopting Google's stance on AGPL. **This means that software licensed under the AGPL is NOT allowed at GiG**.
-Do not attempt to check AGPL-licensed code into git or use it in a GiG product in any way.
-For more details visit [go/agpl](https://opensource.google/docs/using/agpl-policy/).
+    GiG is adopting Google's stance on AGPL.
+This means that software licensed under the AGPL is NOT allowed at GiG. **Do not attempt to check AGPL-licensed code into git or use it in a GiG product in any way.** For more details visit [go/agpl](https://opensource.google/docs/using/agpl-policy/).